TrishaChetani/SpringRestAPIApplication/README.md

 ## TicketsBooking

-- Motivated  to learn and develop rest-endpoint using springboot application
+- Motivated to learn and develop CRUD Services using springboot application

 ### ToolsUsed